onsetsu/d3-bundleview/README.md

 ![Simple example][generated bundleview]

-Bundleviews (Inverted radial layouts with hierarchical edge bundles) are a visualization technique that uses an inverted radial layout to visualize hierarchical data (like software projects).
+Bundleviews are a visualization technique that uses an inverted radial layout to visualize hierarchical data (like software projects).
 In addition to the hierarchical data, relations between data entries are visualized using [hierarchical edge bundles][hierarchical edge bundles paper].
 This allows to cluster dependencies along hierarchies, ultimately revealing higher-level dependencies:

 ![alt text][varying bundletension]